opencobra/cobratoolbox/README.md

 [Part 1, 2, 3] are implemented structured and tested.
 Refinement and expansion of these sections is always possible but it is not on the priority (todo) list.

-A tutorial showing how to use the pipeline will also be created.
+A tutorial showing how to use the pipeline was created.

 Data and result export in open formats (.csv) has to be better tested and further developed, the final aim is to make the pipeline more flexible and connected with software other than MATLAB